Union Station (Winston-Salem, North Carolina): History

-Union Station, also known as Davis Garage, is a historic train station located at Winston-Salem, Forsyth County, North Carolina.
+The station was built to service the Southern, Norfolk and Western and Winston-Salem Southbound Railways.
 It was designed by Fellhimer & Wagner and built between 1924 and 1926.
-It is a one- to three-story, banked Beaux-Arts style steel frame building faced with brick and limestone.
+It is a one to three story, banked Beaux-Arts style steel frame building faced with brick and limestone.
 It consists of a rectangular main body, five bays wide and eight bays deep, with a large square east wing.
 The front facade features a limestone portico supported by paired heroic columns with stylized Corinthian order capitals.
+Brickwork on the main level is laid in Flemish bond.
 Surrounding the building are some surviving original landscape features.
 The station served as the city's sole passenger train station between 1926 and 1970.